ocque41/microgen/README.md

 After wiring the variables, run `npm --prefix frontend run build && npm --prefix frontend run preview`, then visit `/signup` and `/login` to confirm the embedded Stack Auth UI renders and that successful sign-ins redirect to `/chat`.

 The chat surface now exchanges the active Stack session for a FastAPI JWT before initializing ChatKit.
 Ensure the backend implements `POST /api/auth/stack/exchange` and responds with the same envelope as `TokenResponse` (`access_token`, `token_type`, and `user`).
-The React client forwards the Stack session in two places—the JSON body **and** the `X-Stack-Access-Token` / `X-Stack-Refresh-Token` headers—so the FastAPI handler can short-circuit with a 401 if the header is missing.
+The React client forwards the Stack session via `X-Stack-Access-Token` (and `X-Stack-Refresh-Token` when available), matching Stack Auth's backend REST contract.
 Once the backend returns a JWT, the client caches it, applies it to every `/chatkit` request via `Authorization: Bearer <token>`, and retries once when a 401 signals the credential expired.
 Verify the flow locally with `npm --prefix frontend exec vitest run`.

 <!-- plan-step[3]: Document operational checklist for aligning Stack Auth configuration. -->